 1.2 To contact us, please email email@example.com or write to us at our registered office.

 2.1 All Products and Services shown on our site are subject to availability.
 We will inform you by e-mail as soon as possible if the Product or Service you have ordered is not available and we will not process your order if made.

-2.2 The images of the Products on our site are for illustrative purposes only.
+2.2 If we display images of any Products on our site they are for illustrative purposes only.
 Although we have made every effort to display the colours accurately, we cannot guarantee that your computer’s display of the colours accurately reflect the colour of the Products.
 Your Products may vary slightly from those images.

 3. USE OF OUR SITE AND HOW WE USE YOUR PERSONAL INFORMATION